English Language and Literature

 Biography

-I grew up in Nova Scotia and Ontario, and completed my PhD at the University of Toronto in 1988.
-I joined Waterloo’s English Department in 2002, after spending six years on limited-term contracts at Wilfrid Laurier University and the University of Toronto and eight years in a tenure-stream appointment at the University of Northern British Columbia.
+I grew up in Nova Scotia and Ontario.
+I completed my PhD at the University of Toronto.
+I joined Waterloo’s English Department in 2002, having taught previously at the University of Northern BC, the University of Toronto, and Wilfrid Laurier University.

 Selected Publications